 The amendment process is typically used when making major project changes, while other, minor project changes may follow the expedited administrative modification process.
+KIPDA will make every effort to update the TIP with changes to new and existing projects as timely as possible within current policy guidelines and project update schedules.
 More detailed information about the two different processes is provided in the next few pages.